 So the question is, can a new startup capture market share?

 How do you evaluate the competition, and decide whether or not there is room for one more?

-Yes there are numbers to look at, but there's so much more that goes into it than just the metrics (most of which, you are not privy to anyways).
+Yes, there are numbers to look at, but there’s so much more that goes into it than just the metrics (most of which, you are not privy to anyway).

 In fact, although I tested a few tools to see what they came back with, I didn’t find any single silver bullet.
 Most of it was very manual.

 First and foremost I really think it comes down to the product.
 If you can’t build a product that offers something that the other guys does not, how can you ever expect to compete?

 The first thing I do with an idea I’m interested in pursuing is testing out the other guy’s products.
 Seeing as we are in the digital marketing space it’s quite easy to get a hold of everyone’s product and test it out as part of a free trial.

 - What is the functionality?
 What are all the features it has?